-Surely, you’ve heard this cry: Live from a perspective of abundance, not scarcity!
+How many times have you heard the advice, Live from a perspective of abundance, not scarcity!
 It’s a rainbow truth, a call to renewal, the lodestar of many a spiritual teacher.
 One of my favorites, Wayne Dyer, spent a lifetime liberating people from limited thinking.
 As he famously said, “Change your thoughts and you change your life!”

 The art with any powerful guideline is to apply it daily.
-This may require the painful dismantling of cultural conditioning heaped on our minds and shoulders.
-Personally, I have had to unburden myself from two heavy influences.
+This may require a period of painful deconstruction, a dismantling of familial/cultural conditioning that was siphoned into our minds and heaped on our shoulders.
+In my own life’s trajectory, I have had to unburden myself from two heavy influences.

-But the Christianity I grew up with—a faith practiced by millions—teaches the opposite.
-Focused incessantly on the “fall of humanity,” it repeats the mantra that we are born sinners, we remain sinners, and that we need a savior for our redemption.
-Many churches claim that they celebrate victory—the past is gone, the new has come—but this is only because an external character, Jesus of Nazareth, “paid the price” for their freedom.
+The Christianity I grew up with—a faith practiced by millions—focused on “the fall” of humanity, repeating its incessant mantra that we are born sinners, we remain sinners, and that we need a savior for our redemption.
+Many churches claim to celebrate victory—the past is gone, the new has come—but it is only because an external character, Jesus of Nazareth, “paid the price” for their freedom.

 My daughter calls this an “outsourcing of authority.”
 I agree with her.
-It’s a clear message that we are fundamentally flawed, lacking the inner fountain of life.
-Too many institutions traffic in doctrines that prescribe, control, and limit.
+It’s a clear message that we are fundamentally flawed, lacking the inner fountain of life that will set us free if we take the time to release it.
+Too many institutions (including historical Christianity) have trafficked in doctrines that prescribe, control, and limit.
 We ALL know what can happen when we cede our power to others.

 I raise a different banner.
-We are unique and wondrous beings.
+We are unique and wondrous beings!
 We hold within us the keys to our enlightenment.
-It may take many years to peel back the layers of acculturation masking our divine identities, but the effort is worth it.
+It may take many years to peel back the layers of acculturation that mask our divine identity.
+It may require herculean focus to overcome and release our self-destructive habits.
+But the effort is worth it!

-Sue Monk Kidd, a woman who did the hard work of emerging from theologies of scarcity, says it beautifully with her own set of metaphors.
+Bestselling novelist and feminist theologian Sue Monk Kidd, who did the hard work of emerging from theologies of scarcity, says it beautifully with her own set of metaphors.

 “Here is where our real selfhood is rooted, in the divine spark or seed, in the image of God imprinted on the human soul.
 The True Self is not our creation, but God’s.
 It is the self we are in our depths.
 It is our capacity for divinity and transcendence.”

-What a crippling of declaration of scarcity and woundedness!
+Read that again.
+Whoa!
+What a crippling declaration of scarcity and woundedness!
 I have a heartfelt response to this cursed phrase.

 I am not an amputee.
 I am not a prisoner of my disease.
 I am a man who has realized a stunning new power and freedom.
-I am flawed, certainly, but the spiritual process of my daily growth has revealed a metamorphic truth.
-I am not only growing new legs; I am growing new wings.
+I am flawed, certainly, but the spiritual process of my daily growth has revealed this metamorphic truth: I am not only growing new legs; I am growing new wings.